Will My Credit Card Get Me Into a Hotel at 18?

 Kevin Wang

 Every hotel check-in at 18 requires a card in your own name.
-Here's the actual mechanics of the deposit hold, the difference between credit and debit, what's pre-authorized vs. charged, and how to avoid getting blindsided by a hold that ties up your real balance.
+Here is the actual mechanics of the deposit hold, the difference between credit and debit, what is pre-authorized vs. charged, and how to avoid getting blindsided by a hold that ties up your real balance.

-The card you bring to a hotel check-in is, for an 18-year-old guest, often the more important variable than the age.
-The 18+ properties in this directory all accept 18-year-old check-in by policy, but every single one will require a card in your own name at the front desk for the incidentals deposit hold.
-Get the card wrong and the policy doesn't help you.
+At 18, the card you bring to a hotel matters more than the age on your ID.
+The 18+ properties we've checked will all let you check in by policy.
+They will also all require a card in your own name at the front desk for the incidentals hold.
+Get the card wrong, and a hotel that takes 18-year-olds will still send you back out the door.

 What the deposit hold actually is

 When you check into a hotel, the front desk runs a pre-authorization on your card for the room rate plus an incidentals deposit.
-The pre-auth is a hold — not a charge — and the amount typically ranges from $50 to $200 per night on top of the actual room rate.
+The pre-auth is a hold, not a charge.
+Amounts typically range from $50 to $200 per night on top of the actual room rate.

 The hold sits on the card until checkout.
 Then the property: